jiri-hostas/Slurm-queue-smart-printing/README.md

 Things to work on:
 - making a single version working for all compute canada clusters
-- include error detection if script is being run on more than 100
+- include different job metrics than job location

 ![](https://komarev.com/ghpvc/?username=jiri-hostas)